-Educators know the importance of having highly engaged and productive students, whether they learn online or in person.
+Educators know the importance of having highly engaged, productive students, whether they learn online or in person.
 It tells a teacher whether their classes can understand Key concepts or if additional time is needed to revisit the lesson.

 But I recently thought about something that hit a cord, and I know it will resonate with you, especially since engagement and productivity can transfer to the corporate world on their bottom line.